SalomePlatform/yacs/doc/pysalome.rst

 Guide for the development of a SALOME module in Python
 ================================================================

-The purpose of this document is to describe the different steps in the development of a SALOME module in Python.
-It begins with a brief reminder about the principles of SALOME.
-It then describes the successive steps that will be followed to reach a complete module configuration.
+The purpose of this document is to describe briefly the different steps in the development of a SALOME module in Python.

 Steps in construction of the example module
 ====================================================